 - local government

-Many also go onto postgraduate study in related disciplines, including our MRes in Classics.
+Many also go onto postgraduate study in related disciplines, including our MA by Research (MAR) and PhD study.

 What careers support will I have?

 You’ll benefit from bespoke support and opportunities in the School and have access to the activities and expertise of the award-winning University Careers Centre.

 Workshops and events are organised for you by the School throughout the year and focus on networking, understanding the value of the skills learned in your course, hearing from alumni about their career experiences and hosting graduate recruiters who want to hire you.

 We’ll also keep you informed of work and voluntary opportunities that you can fit around your studies.